ChristopherCarver/eBondCollegiality/Guide.md

 When an incident is updated, that update needs to be passed to all of the suppliers that ticket is eBonded with.
 A Business Rule is the trigger that looks for changes on the table records and then takes action.

 This business rule is triggered for any incidents that are or shall be eBonded with one or more suppliers.
 The business rule gathers all the needed data and then creates a custom event for each supplier that eBonded with the incident.
 The event handler is a custom component needed for each supplier and will be described below on how those events are handled.

+!!! note When to run
+    A question arises why the business rule is set to *after* instead of *async*.
+It is best practice to free ServiceNow resources to handle operations in an async fashion that way ServiceNow can return control back to the user as soon as possible.
+This business rule in the end turns the operation into an async operation by passing an async event with the delta changes.
+What we do not want happening is if this business rule is set to *async*, then there is a possibility of field changes made to the ticket rendering the *changes()* calls incorrect between when the incident is changed and the business rule is executed.

 _Instructions:_